wilsonglasser/igbinary/README.md

 Igbinary uses two strategies to minimize the size of the serialized output.

-1. Repetitive strings are stored only once.
+1. Repeated strings are stored only once (this also includes class and property names).
    Collections of objects benefit significantly from this.
    See the `igbinary.compact_strings` option.

-2. Numerical values are stored in the smallest primitive data type
+2. Integer values are stored in the smallest primitive data type available:
-   available:
     *123* = `int8_t`,
     *1234* = `int16_t`,
     *123456* = `int32_t`